energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Turkey.rst

 		uranium, 3.9, 4, 0

 ..
 [43a]
-   GWP100a-IPCC2013 metric: impact associated to extraction, transportation and combustion
+   GWP100a-IPCC2013 metric: impact associated to extraction, transportation and combustion.
+Note that this metric accounts for negative upstream emissions, hence the null value for the biomass resources.

 ..
 [43b]
    Direct emissions related to combustion from :cite:`Quaschning2015`, unless specified otherwise.
 These data are not used in EnergyScope Turkey (since the capacity of technology CCS_industrial is set to zero), but they help us to check that the calibration of EnergyScope to the 2019 Turkish energy system of is correct.